zhou-junyu/insql/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/92f8ydwwu5nile9q?svg=true)](https://ci.appveyor.com/project/rainrcn/insql)
 ![](https://img.shields.io/github/license/rainrcn/insql.svg?style=flat)

+> A lightweight .NET ORM framework

+## 1. Introduction

-**Insql is a lightweight .NET ORM class library.
-The object mapping is based on Dapper, and the Sql configuration is inspired by Mybatis.**
+**Insql is a lightweight .NET ORM framework.
+Object mapping is based on Dapper, and the Sql configuration is inspired by Mybatis.**

-🚀 Pursuit of simplicity, elegance, performance and quality
+**🚀 Pursuit of simplicity, elegance, performance and quality**

+Insql advocates accessing the database by writing native SQL.
+The overall function is divided into three major blocks:
+- Unified management of SQL statements, using XML as the carrier of SQL statements, externally and uniformly managed SQL statements that are hard-coded in the program.
+Provides the ability to load SQL statements from a variety of sources and across multiple database SQL.
+- Provides a rich mapping mechanism, using the Attribute method, the Fluent method, and the XML configuration method to implement mapping of database tables to object attributes.
+- Flexible dependency injection and the use of domain-driven patterns to better manage database connections and the lifecycle of database contexts.

 [Detailed documentation](https://rainrcn.github.io/insql/#/en/)